place-utils

 Accessor Modifier

-cachedp-place cache-place init-form &key test new-cachedp init-form-evaluates-to-
+cachefcachedp-place cache-place init-form &key test new-cachedp init-form-evaluates-to-

-allows one to compute the value of a place only when it's first read.The consequences are undefined if cachedp-place or cache-place involves more than one value.
+cachefallows one to compute the value of a place only when it's first read.The consequences are undefined if cachedp-place or cache-place involves more than one value.
 I initially planned to support multiple values everywhere but finally decided that it's overkill.
 An implementation is permitted to extend the semantics to support multiple values.
 (With that out of the way, the rest of the description will be simpler.)

-at macroexpansion-time, else the latter is selected.Let's first describe the semantics of the arguments without regard to their order in the lambda list nor the time at which they're evaluated.
+cachefhas two major modes of operation: "in-cache cachedp" (ICC) mode and "out-of-cache cachedp" (OOCC) mode.
+The former is selected if cachedp-place isnilat macroexpansion-time, else the latter is selected.Let's first describe the semantics of the arguments without regard to their order in the lambda list nor the time at which they're evaluated.
 After, we'll see the order of evaluation step-by-step for both modes.

 An important notion of

-, respectively.Whenever cache-place is about to be read, if the cache is empty, it's first filled with init-form.
+cachefis, of course, how it tests to see if the cache is full or empty.
+The way this is done is to call test-function (the result of evaluating test) with an appropriate argument.
+In ICC mode, test-function is called with the value of cache-place.
+In OOCC mode, it's called with the value of cachedp-place.
+Either way, the cache is considered full or empty if test-function returns generalizedtrueorfalse, respectively.Whenever cache-place is about to be read, if the cache is empty, it's first filled with init-form.
 The semantics of init-form are described below.
 In ICC mode, it's assumed that the new value tests as a full cache (else, the cache will be “re-filled” next time).
 In OOCC mode, whenever the cache is written to (regardless of if this write results from a cache-miss or a direct request), cachedp-place is set to the value of new-cachedp.
 It's an error to supply new-cachedp in ICC mode, as it's not needed (init-form somewhat fulfills its role).

 init-form is a form that either evaluates to the values to store into the cache, or to a function that performs such an evaluation, depending on whether init-form-evaluates-to is

-) by virtue of capturing the lexical context in which the subforms are evaluated instead of whichever one is current at the place in the code where the cache is accessed.cache-place holds the cached value if the cache is full, or a placeholder value if the cache is empty.
+:valueor:function(at macroexpansion-time), respectively.
+The former is convenient in simple scenarios where there is no “distance” between the evaluation of subforms and access to the cache, while the latter is more likely to be correct in more complex cases (such as when used withwith-resolved-places) by virtue of capturing the lexical context in which the subforms are evaluated instead of whichever one is current at the place in the code where the cache is accessed.cache-place holds the cached value if the cache is full, or a placeholder value if the cache is empty.
 In ICC mode, this value itself is tested to see if the cache is full or empty.
 For instance, a value of

 At the time subforms of the

-place are evaluated:- If init-form-evaluates-to is
+cachefplace are evaluated:- If init-form-evaluates-to is

-, init-form is evaluated to produce init-form-function. - test is evaluated to produce test-function.
+:function, init-form is evaluated to produce init-form-function. - test is evaluated to produce test-function.

 At the time an attempt is made to read the value of the

-place:- test-function is called with the value of cache-place, producing fullp.
+cachefplace:- test-function is called with the value of cache-place, producing fullp.

 - If fullp is generalized true, the value of cache-place that was read in step 1 is simply returned.
 Else, cache-place is assigned the result of evaluating the init-form and that value is returned.